 11. What are your firm's emissions?
 Please demonstrate how/whether you are taking steps to reduce these emissions.

+Northleaf does not currently track its emissions; however, this is a near-term priority for the Firm.
 As a long-term investor in private markets, Northleaf recognizes that responsible corporate behavior and a focus on sustainability will have a positive influence on long-term financial performance.
 While this is evident in the way that Northleaf approached the integration of ESG considerations in its investment activity, Northleaf has also sought to “turn the ESG lens onto itself” as a firm.
-In this regard, and to help ensure that it is meeting its commitments to corporate sustainability, Northleaf has developed an ESG monitoring dashboard which catalogues the firm’s compliance with all relevant laws, standards, policies and guidelines and provides details and commentary with respect to each.
-The dashboard is prepared by Northleaf’s ESG Committee and reviewed by the Management Committee quarterly.
+In this regard, and to help ensure that it is meeting its commitments to corporate sustainability, Northleaf has developed an ESG monitoring dashboard which catalogues the Firm’s compliance with all relevant laws, standards, policies and guidelines and provides details and commentary with respect to each.
+The dashboard is prepared by Northleaf’s ESG Committee and reviewed by Northleaf’s Management Committee quarterly.

-In terms of environmental stewardship, Northleaf strives to reduce its environmental footprint and ensures the efficient use of resources across the firm.
+In terms of environmental stewardship, Northleaf strives to reduce its environmental footprint and ensures the efficient use of resources across the Firm.
 Through its ESG monitoring dashboard Northleaf also tracks its compliance with all applicable environmental laws, regulations and standards throughout all of its global offices.
 As an investment management firm, Northleaf is not a large emitter of greenhouse gases.
-That said, ensuring energy efficiency is and has been an important element in our choice of office space in each of our seven locations around the world.
-In addition, over the past several years, Northleaf has undertaken a number of initiatives aimed at reducing waste across the firm.
-Many of these initiatives have been recommended by employees and adopted by Northleaf firmwide.
-For example, as a firm, Northleaf has dramatically reduced the amount of paper-based documents used across investment team presentations by providing employees with laptops, software that allows for digital revisions and mark-ups, and encouraging paperless presentations.
-The firm has also stopped using plastic water bottles and provides glass containers for water in board rooms and around the office.
-At Northleaf’s most recent in-person Annual Investor Conference, the firm used name tags that did not include plastic sheaths, in order to reduce the use of single use plastic products.
+That said, ensuring energy efficiency is and has been an important element in the Firm’s choice of office space in each of Northleaf’s eight locations around the world.
+In addition, over the past several years, Northleaf has undertaken a number of initiatives aimed at reducing waste across the Firm.
+Many of these initiatives have been recommended by employees and adopted by Northleaf firm-wide, including reducing the amount of paper-based documents that are used, ending use of plastic water bottles and reducing our use of single-use plastic products.

 In addition to encouraging responsible environmental practices within the workplace, Northleaf also encourages and monitors its commitment to social and governance factors.